 Any lump which continues to grow one month after vaccination

-Once VAS has been confirmed, your veterinarian may also wish to perform CT and x-rays to determine the determine the extent of the lesion and see if the cancer has spread (metastasised).
+CT scan and X-rays to determine the extent of the lesion and see if the cancer has spread (metastasised).

-While VAS is a serious issue it must be remembered that vaccinations have saved millions of lives.
+VAS is a serious issue but we must remember that vaccinations have saved millions of lives.
 Vaccinations are still an important aspect of cat health.
 Your veterinarian is the best person to advise you on vaccinations and you should speak to him about any concerns you may have.
+References: